Last Updated on

 3D Printing with Polycarbonate

 In addition to traditional manufacturing methods, polycarbonate can also be produced via filament extrusion 3D printing.
-This process involves melting filament and extruding it onto a build platform layer by layer to construct a part.
+This process involves melting 3D printing filament and extruding it onto a build platform layer by layer to construct a part.
 It is best suited for low volume production.
-Polycarbonate filament can be a challenge to 3D print correctly, and the best results are achieved with industrial FDM 3D printers.
+Successfully printing polycarbonate filament can be a challenge, and the best results are achieved with industrial FDM 3D printers.
 However, it can still be difficult to produce strong, quality parts this way without first taking several precautions.

 The primary factor to consider when 3D printing polycarbonate is the high temperatures at which the printer must operate.
-To properly melt polycarbonate filament, the extruder’s nozzle will need to be all metal to sustain a 500- 590°F temperature range.
-Additionally, it is best to have the print bed heated and enclosed.
-This allows the build chamber to maintain an even temperature and prevents the material from cooling too quickly, which can cause warping and layer delamination and result in weak parts.
-Some grades of polycarbonate can have additives included so that the filament may be printed at a lower temperatures, but this is not recommended as this reduces the strength of the completed part.
+To properly melt polycarbonate 3D printer filament, the extruder’s nozzle will need to be all metal to sustain a 500-590°F temperature range.
+Additionally, it is best to have an enclosed and heated bed with a constant printing bed temperature of about 230°F. This allows the build chamber to maintain an even printing temperature and prevents the material from cooling too quickly, which can cause warping and layer delamination and result in weak parts.
+Some grades of polycarbonate can have additives included so that PC filament may be printed at a lower temperatures, but this is not recommended as this reduces the strength of the printed part.

 As with all parts, it is important to consider the intended use when selecting material.
 Polycarbonate may be more than sufficient for some applications, so other materials may prove to be more beneficial for your production.
 Additionally, there are a few alternatives that offer higher strength and heat resistance if your part will be used in more demanding conditions.